JesJehle/earthEngineGrabR/developer-logs.md

 * vigniettes
 * implement tests
 * implement info option in ee_grab to extreact formated info about the dataproduct of needed.
+* implement export projection control
+* add extensibility functionality by seperating ee data manipulation and allow the embadding of external scripts
+*